-The irregular heartbeat can last between a few seconds and a few weeks.
+An irregular heartbeat can last between a few seconds and a few weeks.
 In most cases, the symptoms resolve within 24 hours, without the use of medications.
 Science suggests that about half of the AFib cases are, in fact, cases of paroxysmal AFib.

 If you have paroxysmal AFib, the doctor can recommend some methods to help the heart rhythm return to normal.
 Cardioversion is the usual method of use, with electroshock being used to reset the heart rhythm.
 Because these patients are exposed to the risk of stroke, the doctor may also prescribe anticoagulant drugs.
-The anticoagulant drugs make it harder for the blood to form clots, thus preventing stroke from happening.
+Anticoagulant drugs make it harder for the blood to form clots, thus preventing stroke from happening.

 2. Persistent AFib